 Which IPOs should you look out for?
-Below, we’ve compiled a list of the biggest and most anticipated public offerings in the next few months.
-Start your research now to be prepared.
+Below, we’ve compiled a list of the biggest and most anticipated public offerings.
+While we started the year optimistic, there’s been some volatility—but we’re still hopeful to see some of these IPOs.

 1. Stripe